chrissix666/PythonScript-Bulk-ClearlogoCreator-FromFonts/README.md

 ## Setup

 1. Create a project folder and name it whatever you want.
-Put the Python script and the `.bat` script into it.
+Put the Python `.py` script and the Batch `.bat` file into it.
 2. Create a folder called `fonts` inside it and put **1 font** in for specific selection, or **more fonts** in for random selection.
 3. Create a text file called `paths.txt` in the project folder.
 Put the paths in which the subfolders should get a `clearlogo.png`, one path per line (line break).
 4. Run the script with the `.bat`.
 Test with Dry Run first.